mubinakib5/Decors-Digital/EXPENSE_TRACKER_SETUP.md

-# Daily Expense Tracker Setup Guide
+# Financial Management System Setup Guide

-This guide will help you set up the Daily Expense Tracker feature for your agency.
+This guide will help you set up the Financial Management System (Income & Expense Tracker) feature for your agency.

 ## Features

 - **Admin Authentication**: Secure login with hardcoded credentials
+- **Comprehensive Financial Management**: Track both income and expenses
+- **Income Tracking**: Add, edit, and delete income entries
-- **Daily Expense Tracking**: Add, edit, and delete expenses
+- **Expense Tracking**: Add, edit, and delete expenses
+- **Financial Overview**: Dashboard with income, expenses, and net amount
-- **Expense Categories**: Predefined categories for better organization
+- **Category Management**: Predefined categories for both income and expenses
-- **Summary Dashboard**: View total expenses, entry count, and monthly totals
+- **Advanced Filtering**: Filter by date, category, and search terms
+- **Data Visualization**: Pie charts for expense and income breakdown
 - **Responsive Design**: Works on desktop and mobile devices

 ## Prerequisites